-Harvest is a web service that helps people contribute to Ubuntu.
-It aggregates small bug reports and other quick tasks that could use attention.
+Harvest was a web service to help people contribute to Ubuntu.
+It aggregated small bug reports and other quick tasks that could use attention.
 For Google Summer of Code 2010, I worked with Daniel Holbach to design and implement its new web front-end.

 Part of my project was to make Harvest fast.
-It maintains a large database with a lot of very similar data.
-It is down to Harvest’s interface to make that data particularly useful.
-So, I added filters to quickly narrow down results, though my implementation is unusual: searching happens in real time.
+It maintained a large database with a lot of very similar data and it was down to Harvest’s interface to make that data particularly useful.
+So, I added filters to quickly narrow down results, though my implementation was unusual: searching happened in real time.
 As the user selects filters, results immediately start to appear.
-This improves perceived performance and encourages exploration.
+This improved perceived performance and encouraged exploration.
 The system was carefully tuned to keep the number of unnecessary database hits to a minimum.
 Whenever something is pulled from the database, there is some expectation it will be useful to the end user.

 I also worked with Harvest’s Django server code and the front-end was augmented with jQuery’s Ajax utilities to streamline interaction.
 I had a lot to write about the project, so, I went ahead and wrote a short retrospective.
 In May 2011, I updated the design to match Ubuntu’s official branding guidelines.

 See also: my blog posts about Harvest.